Frequency-Domain Stochastic Modeling of Stationary Bivariate or Complex-Valued Signals: Application to turbulent flow data

+Analyzing the fits in Fig.~\ref{FigAnisoFit}, it can be seen that the extra parameter in our model has succinctly captured the difference between the flow in each Cartesian component ($u$ and $v$) at low frequencies.
+Thus the Mat\'ern model of~\eqref{eq:Isotropy}, plus rotary coherency as modeled in~\eqref{eq:Anisotropy}, appears to generally be a good fit for this complex-valued signal.
+We note that the estimated rotary coherency from multi-tapers is a noisy estimate, as compared with the estimate of the rotary power spectra contained in $S_{ZZ}(\omega)$.
+This is expected, particularly at higher frequencies, as the estimated coherency is measured from an individual signal, and at higher frequencies is often the ratio of two small but noisy quantities.
+Despite this, the parametric model for rotary coherency appears to have obtained a reasonable estimate, and captured the frequency-dependent structure of the coherency, particularly at low frequencies.

-To put our choice of model under further scrutiny, we fit this 4-parameter anisotropic Mat\'ern model to 248 trajectories from the anisotropic experiment (of length 1,001) and compare the likelihood score versus the null hypothesis of a three-parameter isotropic Mat\'ern model, in which the frequency-domain coherence is identically zero.
-We can then use a likelihood ratio test as described in Section~\ref{impropriety} to test for evidence of anisotropy.
-For consistency, we also repeat this procedure with the same number of trajectories (of the same length) from the isotropic experiment in Figure~\ref{FigVorticities} (right) to see if we correctly do not reject the null in such cases.
-The set of likelihood ratio test statistics from both experiments is displayed in Figure~\ref{FigAnisoHist} (left).
-The statistics are compared with the 95\% one-sided confidence interval for the $\chi^2_1$ distribution, as there is only 1 additional parameter in the anisotropic model.
-The isotropic model is correctly always rejected for the anisotropic data and rejected only 12 times for the isotropic data.
-This is in agreement with a type I error level set to 5\%.
-In experimental rather than controlled data we would account for multiple testing issues if performing this test over multiple trials, applying techniques such as False Discovery rates.
+To put our choice of model under further scrutiny, we fit this 4-parameter anisotropic Mat\'ern model to all of the 256 trajectories from the anisotropic experiment and compare the value of the log-likelihood function versus the null hypothesis of a three-parameter isotropic Mat\'ern model, in which the rotary coherency is identically zero ($\rho_\pm(\omega)=0$).
+We can then use a generalized likelihood ratio test, as described in Section~\ref{impropriety}, to test for evidence of anisotropy.
+For consistency, we also repeat this procedure with the same number of trajectories (of the same length) from the isotropic experiment in the right panel of Fig.~\ref{FigVorticities}, to see if we correctly do not reject the null in such cases.
+While the null model is nested within the alternate model, the null value of the parameter $c$ is at the boundary of its range, requiring adjustments to calculate the critical value for the test statistic.
+Therefore, we compute 95\% confidence intervals for our test statistic by bootstrapping a number of isotropic simulated Mat\'erns (with parameters similar to those estimated in Fig.~\ref{FigAnisoFit}), rather than using a chi-squared statistic as derived in the Appendix.

+The set of test statistics, calculated from~\eqref{e:LRstatistic}, from both experiments is displayed in Fig.~\ref{FigAnisoHist}(a).
+The statistics are compared with the 95\% one-sided bootstrapped confidence interval.
+The isotropic model is correctly always rejected for the anisotropic data and rejected only 16 times for the isotropic data (6.25\% of the 256 observed signals).
+This is in broad agreement with a type I error level set to 5\%.
+In experimental rather than controlled data we would account for multiple testing issues if performing this test over multiple trials, applying techniques such as False Discovery Rates (FDR).